jdavis/rust-design-patterns/docs/_posts/2013-01-01-using-a-design-pattern.md

 After understanding what it is and why you would want to use a design pattern, the steps can be summarized as below:

-1. Identity the Problem
+1. Identity a Problem
 2. Find a Design Pattern
 3. Understand the Design Pattern
 4. Look at the Example
 5. Fit the Pattern
 6. Implement the Pattern

-## Identity the Problem
+## Identity a Problem

+It is very easy to design software in an ad-hoc fashion by adding functions and classes whenever the need arises.
+The problem with this is that it doesn't work well for large projects or when multiple develop on the same project.

-When you are designing software, it is important to look at the trade-offs and shortcomings whenever you make a decision about the structure of your code.
+The way to remedy this is to think about how you want to do something before you actually do it.
+By doing this, you can look at the trade-offs and shortcomings whenever you make a decision about the structure of your code.

-A few examples of this could be the following:
+A few examples of the problems that arise when not thoroughly thinking through a design are below:

+1. I need code to do X. I'll add it to this object.
+Oh, this code also needs to be in this object?
+I'll just copy and paste it.
+2. I need to reuse code across different objects.
+I'll just make a dummy object that only contains that method.

+By designing instead of coding blindly, the following problems might arise:

 1. If I were to use inheritance here to solve X problem, what side effects would it have when this code needs to be extended for Y?
-2. If I split up the classes in this way, it will solve X. It will make it easier to understand but then I introduce the problem Y.
+2. If I split up the classes in this way, it will solve X. Will that make it easier to understand if problem Y arises?

+The second set of questions accurately looks at the side-effects of every action in a code base.

 Out of the six steps, this might be the most difficult one to master.
 It requires the ability to examine decisions and being able to see the trade-offs